A massive list of the top points of interest and things to do in Toledo (on a day trip from Madrid or not).

 15. Castle of San Servando

 Not far from the Puente de Alcántara hides one of the hidden gems of Toledo.
 The castle of San Servando is a medieval monastery later fortified and occupied by the Knights Templar.
-It’s quite the charming little escape and has been named a national monument.
-Not one of the must-sees, but certainly charming!
+It’s quite the enchanting little escape and has been named a national monument.
+Not one of the must-sees, but certainly charming and a great place to end your walking tour through Toledo.

 Other things to do in Toledo, Spain